Kashmiri Saffron: World's Best Saffron

-Low and cheap quality is produced by mixing reds and stains with yellow styles.
+Mixing reds and stains with yellow styles produces low and cheap quality.
 People also eat flower petals as vegetables in Kashmiri cuisine.

-Gambir, local medicine for cough and cold, is also made from it.
+It is also made from Gambir, local medicine for cough and cold.
 The stems are used as animal feed.
 Most of the best quality produce is packaged for export purposes.

 The types found in Indian markets, which have beautiful names like Lacha, Mogra, and Sarda, are grown in Kashmir, where about one-eighth of that area is used to grow this spice.

-In it is cultivated in India mostly in Jammu and Kashmir there are certain ameature efforts going on in other parts of India but they are very meagre or small.
+It is cultivated in India, mostly in Jammu and Kashmir.
+Certain amature efforts are going on in other parts of India but are very meager or small.

-It is worlds best Kesar with nicest aroma, taste, and fragrance.
+It is the world's best Kesar with the nicest aroma, taste, and fragrance.